grnydawn/SetBuilders.jl/docs/src/operations.md

 @assert 14 in A ∪ B         # 14 is a member of set B
 @assert !(-1 in A ∪ B)      # -1 is not a member of either set A or set B
 ```

+All of the `@assert` checks in this page should pass.

 !!! note
     The number of set arguments can be more than two.
 For example,